janneengestoft/birc-project/README.md

 ## Reproducible research

+This is the last part, but the most important.

 More detail on what that means...

 ### Do not save data files, save how you made them